MichaelHirn/productlistingresources/README.md

 ## Task Resources

-The products, from which the listing are generated from, are stored in [/api/products.json](/api/products.json).
+The products, from which the listing should be generated from, are stored in [/api/products.json](/api/products.json).
 Use this file as the data source.
 Imagine it being the result of a REST API.